-Artwork & Writing > Known and Unknown Collaborations with Interlibrary Loan, 2017 - 2019
+Artwork > Known and Unknown Collaborations with Interlibrary Loan, 2017 - 2019

 In the spring of 2017, I checked out the publication Heinecken from the Ball State University library.
 Horrified by the sheer amount of plates that were removed, I wondered what equivalent methods of destruction occurred today.
 Immediately Judy Dater’s Imogen and Twinka at Yosemite came to mind as it is the photograph most flipped over and hidden (therefore riddled with pushpins) of the hundreds that fill the walls of the photography classroom.
 I was compelled to “fix” this so I ordered books to scan and print copies to replace both the defaced Dater and the missing Heineckens.